 Exercise is a great way to ensure that the body is using blood glucose and removing it from the blood.
 It also generally strengthens the heart and blood vessels, protecting it against some of the more severe complications of diabetes.

-Avoiding tobacco use, illicit drug use, and excessive alcohol consumption is helpful for reducing the risk of diabetes.
+Avoiding tobacco use, drug misuse, and limiting alcohol intake can help reduce the risk of diabetes and its complications.
 These all put a strain on the kidneys, liver, and heart, and increase the risk of complications.

-I have type I diabetes.
+I have type 1 diabetes.
 How do I manage these symptoms and avoid the more severe complications?

 Endocrinologists are the best source of information on newer interventionsm such as continuous blood glucose monitoring and closed loop pumps.
 They can help you decide what is best for you and your lifestyle.